thoughtbot/maintaining-open-source-projects/book/03-git.md

 ## Request good commit messages

-Imagine you are investigating a bug that was reported to your project.
+Imagine you are investigating a bug reported to your project.
 After some debugging you narrow the bug down to an `if` for which the condition changed from a “less than” to a “less or equal than” comparison: